 What is rebate trading?
 The aim of rebate trading is not to actually make money from the movement of the price of the asset (at least not only that), but to receive money from the ECN (Electronic Communication Network).
-Yes, the headline is correct.
+So yes, the headline is correct.
 It is actually possible to have a net income from commissions.
-This is called rebate trading.
+This is called rebate trading strategy.

 Here is how rebate trading works: